prathmj/starter-bundle/README.md

 - `.eslintrc.json` is used to define any eslint rules and global variable exceptions.
 - `webpack.settings.js` is used to store global variables used in the app.

+#### Placeholder Image
+The placeholder image is displayed on initial view of your creative and when there is an error within your code.
+The image is located in the `./src/images/` folder and can be changed by replacing the file `./src/images/placeholder.jpg`.
+**Note: It is recommended that your placeholder image differs from your creative for debugging.**

+#### Silo
+Silo manages data on a Link, providing campaigns access to the latest data stored.
+When you make a change to campaign data,
+Silo synchronizes in real time resulting in always up to the date data in your creative.
+When developing locally or offline from an internet connection, data will be simulated from within the bundle at `./src/test-data.js`.
+**Note: To simulate data correctly, data should be copied directly from your dataset in Silo.**

 ### Local Development
 You can test and run your code locally using `$ npm start`, leveraging webpack-dev-server to run your code in memory.
-In local development mode JS and CSS changes will be watched and auto reloaded but any HTML changes will have to manually be reloaded.
+In local development mode JS and CSS changes will be watched and auto reloaded but any HTML changes will have to be manually reloaded.
 Any silo data will be simulated from `./src/test-data.js`, with all events firing as they would in production.
 You can access your app in a web browser at `http://localhost:8080/`.

 ### Development Mode
-The final HTML5 application will be saved under `./build`.
-The app will start in simulation mode.
+You can build your code in development mode using `$ npm run dev`, this will build the app to the `./build` folder.
 Open `./build/index.html` in your browser to run the app.
-This mode is useful for quickly building the UI and viewing the final folder structure. **Note, you will have to rebuild after any code changes.**
+This mode is useful for quickly building the UI and viewing the final folder structure.
+**Note: You will have to rebuild after any code changes and all your data from silo will be local data.**

 ### Production Mode
-Similar to the development mode, the final HTML5 application will be saved under `./build`.
-However, you can build a final zip file as well by running `make dist`.
-The final zip will be located in `./dist/`. **The application will only work on Cortex player.**
+You can build your code in production mode using `$ npm run prod`, this will build the app to the `./build` folder.
+To package for the Ad Server you will need to zip the `./build` folder for trafficking to a Link.
+You can automatically package the `./build` folder using `$ make dist`, this will zip your code to the `./dist` folder.
+**Note: The zipped bundle and files in the `./build` folder will only work on a Link.**

 ### Customizing the App
 * Change the app name in `package.json`.
 We use the app name in log messages.